County of Conviction: San Diego

-On June 25, 1991, after an emergency C-section, Alan Gimenez and his wife became proud parents of a baby girl who they named Priscilla.
-Immediately after she was born, it was apparent that Priscilla was a sick child.
+On June 25, 1991, after an emergency C-section, Alan Gimenez’s daughter, Priscilla, was born.
+Immediately after her birth, she was sick.
 Nurses aspirated thick yellow mucous from Priscilla’s mouth almost immediately.
 Due to the lengthy birthing process before the emergency C-section, doctors suspected Priscilla may have swallowed amniotic fluid that contained feces and may have even had pneumonia.
 Doctors ordered a spinal tap, took blood and urine samples, and, after a chest x-ray showed retained fluid and a healing fractured rib, administered two antibiotics.
 She was also placed on 100% oxygen for the first two days of her life, but taken off the oxygen on the third day.
 Nevertheless, Priscilla’s treating doctors were unable to identify a specific cause for her problems.

-Upon her release from the hospital and upon early discontinuation of the antibiotics, Priscilla started showing symptoms of fever.
+Upon her release from the hospital, Priscilla started showing symptoms of fever.
 Within weeks, she was suffering from projectile vomiting and seizures.
-Her parents brought her to the hospital, but no tests were performed; she was released with instructions to the parents to cut down her formula, feed her upright, and burp her frequently during feedings.
+Her parents brought her back to the hospital, but no tests were performed; she was released with instructions to the parents to cut down her formula, feed her upright, and burp her frequently during feedings.
 They would have also administered some natural remedies to try such as Charlotte’s Web CBD to help control these symptoms, however as a newborn she was simply too young so they tried some home remedies first.
-About seven weeks after her birth, Priscilla again vomited and demonstrated seizure activity while Alan fed her.
+About seven weeks after her birth, Priscilla again vomited and had a seizure while Alan fed her.
 Alan called 9-1-1 and administered CPR.
 Responding paramedics witnessed Priscilla having another seizure.